 - Each Player must ante up again if the pot is completely depleted, or if every Player has gotten their turn in the round.

-- Suit does not matter in Red Dog, only rank.
+- Suit does not matter, only rank.
 The higher-ranking card wins.

 - The Dealer also plays, betting and drawing the top card as normal.

 - If a Player loses, they must reveal all of their cards to the other Players.

 Like other gambling games, Red Dog utilizes a system of chips and betting to represent its score.
 A Player’s score is represented by the number of chips in their possession, with a winning Player winding up with more chips than they started with at the end of the game.